Blurb

 A blurb is a short promotional piece accompanying a piece of creative work.
 It may be written by the author or publisher or quote praise from others.
 Blurbs were originally printed on the back or rear dust jacket of a book.
 With the development of the mass-market paperback, they were placed on both covers by most publishers.
-Now they also found on web portals and news websites.
+Now they are also found on web portals and news websites.
 A blurb may introduce a newspaper or a book.

 History

 In the US, the history of the blurb is said to begin with Walt Whitman's collection, Leaves of Grass.
-In response to the publication of the first edition in 1855, Ralph Waldo Emerson had sent Whitman a congratulatory letter, including the phrase "I greet you at the beginning of a great career": the following year, Whitman had these words stamped in gold leaf on the spine of the second edition.
+In response to the publication of the first edition in 1855, Ralph Waldo Emerson sent Whitman a congratulatory letter, including the phrase "I greet you at the beginning of a great career": the following year, Whitman had these words stamped in gold leaf on the spine of the second edition.

-The word blurb was coined in 1907 by American humorist Gelett Burgess (1866–1951).
-His short 1906 book Are You a Bromide? was presented in a limited edition to an annual trade association dinner.
+The word blurb was coined in 1906 by American humorist Gelett Burgess (1866–1951).
+The October 1906 first edition of his short book Are You a Bromide? was presented in a limited edition to an annual trade association dinner.
 The custom at such events was to have a dust jacket promoting the work and with, as Burgess' publisher B. W. Huebsch described it, "the picture of a damsel—languishing, heroic, or coquettish—anyhow, a damsel on the jacket of every novel".

 In this case, the jacket proclaimed "YES, this is a 'BLURB'!" and the picture was of a (fictitious) young woman "Miss Belinda Blurb" shown calling out, described as "in the act of blurbing."
 The name and term stuck for any publisher's contents on a book's back cover, even after the picture was dropped and only the text remained.

-In Germany, the blurb is regarded to have been invented by Karl Robert Langewiesche around 1902.
-In German bibliographic usage, it is usually located on the second page of the book underneath the half title, or on the dust cover.